ZYWER-Oskar/dev/README.md

 # Game Development Portfolio Template

 This is a simple and customizable portfolio template for game developers.
 It allows you to showcase your personal information, CV, and game projects in a structured way.
-You can check out [my portfolio](https://solilius.github.io/portfolio) for example
+You can check out [my portfolio](https://solilius.github.io/portfolio) for example LOLOLOLOLOLOLOL

 ## Prerequisites